|

 Benefits of ADO.NET

-ADO.NET compared to classic
+ADO.NET compared to classic ADO

 DataSets